vboyev-MSFT/defender-docs/defender-endpoint/linux-whatsnew.md

 **What's new**

-- Support added for hardened installations on non-executable /var partitions.
-AV signatures will be installed to /opt/microsoft/mdatp/definitions.noindex by default from this release instead of /var/opt/microsoft/mdatp/definitions.noindex.
-During upgrades the installer will attempt migrating older definitions to the new path unless it detects that the path is already customized (using 'mdatp definitions path set').
+- Support added for hardened installations on non-executable `/var` partitions.
+Beginning with this release, antivirus signatures are installed at `/opt/microsoft/mdatp/definitions.noindex` by default, instead of `/var/opt/microsoft/mdatp/definitions.noindex`.
+During upgrades, the installer attempts to migrate older definitions to the new path unless it detects that the path is already customized (using `mdatp definitions path set`).

-- Starting this version, Defender for Endpoint on Linux will no longer need executable permission for /var/log.
-If these permissions are not available, log files will automatically be redirected to /opt.
+- Beginning with this version, Defender for Endpoint on Linux no longer needs executable permissions for `/var/log`.
+If these permissions are not available, log files are automatically be redirected to `/opt`.

 </details>